-Congratulations on the purchase of your TriNav[TM] GPS160USB Global Navigation Satellite System (GNSS) Positioning Sensor.
+Congratulations on the purchase of your QuadNavTM GPS160USB Global Navigation Satellite System (GNSS) Positioning Sensor.
 It is recommended that this product is installed by a professional installer.
 You will need to purchase a suitable 1" x 14 TPI thread mounting bracket for the GPS160USB.

-To coincide with the imminent "Full Operational Capability" (FOC) of the European Galileo system, Digital Yacht's release of their TriNav[TM] GPS160USB smart positioning sensor will provide boat owners with a single sensor that will automatically read satellite data from the GPS, GLONASS and GALILEO constellations, choosing the best signals from over 80 satellites.
+To coincide with the imminent "Full Operational Capability" (FOC) of the European Galileo system, Digital Yacht's release of their QuadNavTM GPS160USB smart positioning sensor will provide boat owners with a single sensor that will automatically read satellite data from the GPS, GLONASS, GALILEO and BEIDOU constellations, choosing the best signals from over 100 satellites.

 Wherever you are in the world you now have three times the number satellites to choose from, resulting in the GPS160USB receiver having much better coverage, time to first fix and positional accuracy.
-Add to this the new high sensitivity receiver design, selectable baud rate and up to 18Hz position update rate and you have a GNSS receiver that is significantly better than every previous marine GPS receiver on the market.
+Add to this the new high sensitivity receiver design, selectable baud rate and up to 10Hz position update rate and you have a GNSS receiver that is significantly better than every previous marine GPS receiver on the market.

-The performance of this new TriNav[TM] technology is particularly noticeable when the sensor is mounted below deck/inside the wheelhouse or when there are obstructions blocking the view of the sky, such as a wet sail shadowing the antenna or when sailing in rivers or close to cliffs.
+The performance of this new QuadNavTM technology is particularly noticeable when the sensor is mounted below deck/inside the wheelhouse or when there are obstructions blocking the view of the sky, such as a wet sail shadowing the antenna or when sailing in rivers or close to cliffs.

-On larger boats, it is now possible to have three completely separate position sources, by setting one GPS160USB to GPS mode, a second to GLONASS mode and a third to Galileo mode - giving you triple redundancy with three independent positioning systems.
+On larger boats, it is now possible to have four completely separate position sources, by setting one GPS160 to say GPS mode, a second to GLONASS mode, a third to Galileo mode and a fourth to Beidou mode - giving you quadruple redundancy with four independent positioning systems.